-When you file your federal income tax return, you can check the status of your refund by visiting the IRS website or its mobile app.
+When you file your federal income tax return, you can check the status of your tax refund by visiting the IRS website or its mobile app.
 However, each state has its own process for handling state income taxes.
 If you expect a refund, your state may take only a few days to process it or the state may take a few months.
 There is no hard-and-fast rule but you can expect paper returns taking significantly longer to process than e-filed returns.
 Luckily, each state with an income tax also has an online system that lets you check the status of your state tax refund.

 Go beyond taxes to build a comprehensive financial plan.
 Find a local financial advisor today.

 How to Check on Your State Tax Refund

 Each state uses a slightly different system to let taxpayers check their tax refund status.
 In general though, there are two pieces of information that you will need in order to check on your refund.